DiffAR: Denoising Diffusion Autoregressive Model for Raw Speech Waveform Generation: Proposed model

 shifting the starting position by $L_o$ samples.
 We propose an autoregressive model wherein the generation of the current frame $l$ is conditioned on the last $L_o$ samples of the previous frame $l\!-\!1$.
 See \figref{fig:H_explained}.

-Following these definitions, let the true probability distribution of the $l$-th speech frame be denoted by $p(\x^l | \x^{l-1})$, indicating that it is dependent on the preceding frame, $l\!-\!1$, but not conditioned on any input text (unconditional case).
+Following these definitions, we assume Markovian conditional independence and denote the probability distribution of the $l$-th speech frame by $p(\x^l | \x^{l-1})$, indicating that it is dependent on the preceding frame, $l\!-\!1$, but not conditioned on the frames before that or on any input text (unconditional case).
 Similarly, let $p(\x^l | \x^{l-1}, \y^l)$ be the probability distribution conditioned also on a specified input text.
 The sequence $\y^l$ stands for the linguistic-phonetic representation of the $l$-th frame, which will be discussed in the following section.

 Our approach is based on denoising diffusion probabilistic models \citep[DDPM; ][]{ho2020denoising}.
 A diffusion model is a generative procedure involving latent variables constructed from two stochastic processes: the \emph{forward} and the \emph{reverse} processes.
 Each process is defined as a fixed \emph{Markovian} chain composed of $S$ latent instances of the $l$-th speech frame $\x^l_1,...,\x^l_S$.
 We denote the source speech frame as the $0$-th process element, $\x^l_0=\x^l$.